-Among other experience, qualifications, attributes and skills, Ms. Nelson's leadership experience at a large nonprofit organization, including her knowledge and extensive operational experience in the nonprofit industry as well has her experience in corporate governance led to the conclusion of our Nominating and Corporate Governance Committee, and of our full Board, that she is well qualified to serve as a director of our Company.
+Among other experience, qualifications, attributes and skills, Ms. Nash's knowledge and experience in capital markets, strategic transactions, corporate governance and nonprofit organizations led to the conclusion of our Nominating and Corporate Governance Committee, and of our full Board, that she is well qualified to serve as a director of our Company.